Antvirf/crossplane-kafka-topologies/README.md

-# Declarative management of 'Kafka Topologies' using Crossplane
+# POC: Declarative management of 'Kafka Topologies' using Crossplane

 Like [Kafkakewl](https://github.com/MarshallWace/kafkakewl/tree/legacy-main), but using [Crossplane](https://github.com/crossplane/crossplane) and its Kafka provider to **declaratively administer and maintain** Kafka 'topologies' using Kubernetes CRDs.
-Does not implement any of the imperative actions supported by Kafkakewl (e.g. recreations of topics), and does not implement RBAC (since this would be managed in Git/k8s) or metrics (since this is a minimal POC).
+Does not implement any of the imperative actions supported by Kafkakewl (e.g. recreations of topics), and does not implement in-cluster RBAC (since this would be managed in Git/k8s) or metrics (since this is a minimal POC).
+Coverage of complicated parts of ACL functionalities (see functions defined [here](https://github.com/MarshallWace/kafkakewl/blob/legacy-main/kewl-kafkacluster-processor/src/main/scala/com/mwam/kafkakewl/processor/kafkacluster/deployment/KafkaClusterItems.scala)) is missing.

-## To-do

-- Figure out proper principals and prefixes for relationships to see if it all works well
-- Add test scripts to fetch ACLs and Topics to show functionality
+## Further work to make this operational

+- Implementation of additional ACL patterns, like:
+  - Developer access of predefined level (`full/readonly`) applied to an array of developer users
+  - ACL pattern requirements for common tools: Kafka streams, Confluent Replicator
+  - ACL patterns for cross-namespace/cross-manifest access and how this is managed
+- Testing setup: Likely a combination of bash scripts, using `crossplane` CLI to render manifests which can then be validated with `yq`.
-- Fix ACLs not getting to 'ready' state, despite being synced
+- Fix ACLs not getting their state set to 'ready', despite being synced to Kafka
+- Explore how to improve the experience of working on this, perhaps (a) split composition into multiple manifests; (b) define the Go template in a separate file as Crossplane should support this for sure; (c) explore other 'nicer' templating functions/libraries available for Crossplane

 ## Test setup